OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ![please work prose](https://raw.githubusercontent.com/OohBleh/OohBleh.github.io/master/_posts/bad-silent-cards.png){:height="660px" width="709px"}
 {: refdef}

 With the exception of Distraction, which has a _chance_ to be helpful against Lagavulin, these cards cannot be used to deal direct damage to Lagavulin or to gain positive draw.
-For simplicity, we will approximate the probability that a card reward lies in this set is $1/100$.
+For simplicity, we will approximate the probability that a card reward lies in this set as 1/100.
+With 5 card rewards potentially possible before floor 6, roughly 1 in every 10 billion seeds will have 5 consecutive bad card rewards.
+On a modern GPU, dozens of seeds pass both filters each second.
+Even then, not enough seeds were passing through the remaining filters.

+###

 In fact, laziness is built into the code that found this seed.
 Enhancing the approach by